 Active Plate The active plate is a removable brace for just one jaw that was first devised in the 1920’s and was later improved by A.M.Schwarz.
 It consists of a plastic body, wire fasteners and active components such as springs and screws.
 Active plates, like all other removable appliances, are only useful for a small […]

-Active Plate (Single Brace) First introduced by Charles Nord in 1929 and later improved by A.M.
+Active Plate (Single Brace): An Obsolete Orthodontic Appliance First introduced by Charles Nord in 1929 and later improved by A.M.
 Schwarz, this is a removable brace for just one jaw.
 It consists of a plastic body, wire fasteners and active components such as springs and screws.
-Since this appliance inevitably impedes speaking, it is almost always only worn at […]
+With active plates, as with removable appliances, only very […]

 Aligner Aligner : Ever since the Positioner first appeared in 1944, it has been possible to provide orthodontic treatment by using plastic, removable braces.
 Since then, both the Positioner, that resembles a sports mouth-protector, and the thinner, transparent Aligner have been continuously improved.
 The very first feasible treatment procedure using a thin, transparent aligner was […]

 Alveolar process The alveolar process is the part of the jaw that surrounds the tooth roots.
 When the teeth are lost, the alveolar processes recede and only the jawbone bases remain.

 Alveolar socket The alveolar socket is the bony compartment of the tooth root.

 Angle Classification The Angle Classification was conceived by E. H. Angle, the founding father of orthodontics, for classifying orthodontic deviations after the first molars have appeared: Angle-Class I refers to a neutral occlusion (normal bite), Angle-Class II refers to a distal occlusion (back-bite) and Angle-Class III refers to a mesial occlusion in the lower molars […]